Text consolidated by Valsts valodas centrs (State

 from the total investment project costs provided for in the

-contract for the making of investments, for which State aid has
+contract for making investments for which State aid has not been

 6) the maximum applicable sum of direct tax rebates for the